1.6. Miniconda: Python(s) in a convenient setup

 There are many aspects to creating a new environment.
 We only provide the most basic here.
 For example, conda can manage much more complicated environments, beyond loading just Python+modules.

-Here is an example of creating a new environment from a command line, one that packages the most recent Python version (which will likely have major version number “3”) and a few useful modules (whose unspecified version numbers will be whatever conda decides, with Matplotlib being at least 2.2.3):
+Here is an example of creating a new environment from a command line, one that packages Python version 3.9 and a few useful modules (whose unspecified version numbers will be whatever conda decides, with Matplotlib being at least 2.2.3):

 conda create -y \